 DaVinci IQ vs PAX 3

 These two vaporizers have quite a bit in common.
-Both retail for $274.99, come with a 10-year warranty, and rely on conduction heating with some really smart features.
+Both rely on conduction heating, both come with a ten year warranty, and both have similar designs, with non-text LED panels under sleek finishes.

 The PAX and IQ start to stand apart when looking at the ability to use concentrates, interchangeable batteries, ease of loading, and of course, form factor.